Dexter Building: Fire

 On October 24, 2006, workmen were cutting up a boiler in the basement for scrapping with acetylene torches that sparked a large fire.
 The fire was allowed to get out of control and gutted the building.
 At its peak, the fire, which started in the basement at around 3 pm, was a five-alarm fire, the Chicago Fire Department's highest level of alert, with over 250 firefighters responding.
 Following the fire, the surviving shell of the building was too unstable to save and was demolished.
 At the time of the fire there was no insurance on the building.

 In popular culture

-The Wirt Dexter Building can be seen in the near background of one scene in the 2001 movie Just Visiting.
+The Wirt Dexter Building can be seen in the near background of one scene in the 2001 movie Just Visiting and 1997 movie My Best Friend's Wedding.